How Much Does a Lawyer Cost? (2019 Update)

 Also, keep it transparent.
 Ask your lawyer for a quote for costs for his or her legal services, and get this fee agreement in writing.
 You can also ask:

-- How much and when you will have to pay.
+- How much, and when you will have to pay

 You may also ask for a detailed bill of your legal services, usually within 30 days.
 Receiving an itemised bill will help you see where the time on your matter has been spent.